DrShaimaaAli/CloudThresholdBook/Content/Ch3-Architecture.md

 # **Chapter 3: Architecture Design for Cloud Applications**

-**Abstract**

-This chapter outlines the architectural design needs for creating a cloud based application.
-It lists ten of the popular disgn pattern that can be useful for cloud application as well as the deployment options that need to be considered in the design.

 # 3.1 Learning Outcomes
 By the end of this chapter, the reader should be able to:
 - Recognize common architectural patterns.